 Geography is a dynamic subject that is firmly grounded in the real world and focuses on the interactions between individuals, societies and physical processes in both time and space.
 It seeks to identify trends and patterns in these interactions.
 It also investigates the way in which people adapt and respond to change, and evaluates actual and possible management strategies associated with such change.
-Geography describes and helps to explain the similarities and differences between different places.
 The Diploma Programme geography course is focussed around four important concepts: processes, places, power and possibilities.

 This class is for anyone who has an interest in and concern for the world around them and the issues facing the planet.
-Students who study geography are learning about issues that affect them and the world on a daily basis.
+Students who study geography learn about issues that affect them and the world on a daily basis.